 RE-Education in Action at Serendipity

-The twelve principles of RE-Ed define and guide our educational, therapeutic, and transition services.
+The twelve principles of RE-Ed define and guide our educational, treatment, transition, and wellness services.
 For example:

 We believe that reliable, understanding adults are instrumental for children striving to make changes.
 Serendipity staff members, all Teacher-Counselors in the RE-Ed tradition, are genuine, authentic, and constantly engaging with students to establish positive, healthy relationships.